Agro (puppet): Television

-Agro's on-camera roles became less frequent in the late 1990s and into the 2000s as Dunn's radio commitments grew and the novelty of the character had worn off.
-The puppet itself was seldom seen during the 2000s.
-Dunn said at one point that Agro was "in a suitcase somewhere".
-In 2008 Agro appeared in promotional material for Zinc 96.

 After Agro's rise to fame there was some dispute between Rhodes and Jamie Dunn because Dunn attempted to claim creative ownership of the puppet.
 A court case loomed, but BTQ-7 and the parties involved reached a settlement that allowed Jamie Dunn to retain the rights.
 However, Agro officially belongs to Channel Seven.
+Dunn also owned the merchandising rights to the character, and had personal possession of the puppet.

+Agro's on-camera roles became less frequent in the late 1990s and into the 2000s as Dunn's radio commitments grew and the novelty of the character had worn off, though Agro would become a co-host on Seven's short-lived revival of Perfect Match in 2002.
+The puppet itself was seldom seen during the 2000s.
+Dunn said at one point that Agro was "in a suitcase somewhere", and in 2019 joked that he was in an overnight bag in a closet.
+In 2008 Agro appeared in promotional material for Zinc 96.

-In March 2009, Agro returned to television screens in South East Queensland to promote a $7,000 cash giveaway on Radio Station 4BC.
+In March 2009, Agro returned to television screens in South East Queensland to promote a $7,000 cash giveaway on radio station 4BC.
 From August 2013, Agro started appearing on the Channel 7 program The Daily Edition, interacting with the panel and answering viewer questions.
 In 2017, Agro appeared in several ads for "sellmycar.com.au", and has continued as the voice of the radio advertisement.
 In 2020 he appeared in several ads for Uber Eats.
 In 2021 Agro made a cameo appearance on the second episode of Holey Moley.

-As of 2024, Jamie Dunn regularly does public appearances with Agro, sometimes with former Agro's Cartoon Connection co-hosts like Ranger Stacey.
+As of 2024, Jamie Dunn regularly did public appearances with Agro, sometimes with former Agro's Cartoon Connection co-hosts like Ranger Stacey.
+In December 2025, Dunn claimed that he was in discussions with Seven to produce an Agro Up Late special to air in 2026.

+Dunn died on 7 March 2026, aged 76.
+Following Dunn's death, the Agro puppet was donated to the National Film and Sound Archive by Dunn's widow.